bartkozal/hocus-pocus/README.md

 gem 'rails-assets-hocus-pocus'
 ```

-Then include the main Hocus-Pocus file after your settings, but before the rest of stylesheets:
+Then include the main Hocus-Pocus file after your variables, but before
+the rest of stylesheets:

 ```sass
 $base-font-family: "Open Sans", sans-serif